Mining in North Korea: Coal mining

 In addition to its metal resources, North Korea is also abundant in coal and limestone (with 100 billion metric tonnes), valued at some US$9.7 trillion.
 In particular the purest form of coal, anthracite, is especially abundant, with reserves of over 4.5 billion tonnes, which at $143/tonne would be worth $644.8 billion.

 Jiktong coal mine is an anthracite coal mine located in Jiktong, Sunchon where an underground mining operation started in 1997.
 It has capacity to handle 1 million tons of coal per year.
 The coal is transported by trucks directly to run the Dongpyeongyang Thermal power plant.

 Kogonwol Mine is also an anthracite coal mine located in the Kogŏnwŏl-rodongjagu, Kyongwon County and has been in operation as an underground mine since 1920.
 It has a capacity of 1 million tons per year and the coal mined is sent by trucks to run the Chongjin Thermal Power Plant and the Chollima Steel Complex.

 Jonchon mine is a coal mine located in Jonchon, Chagang Province.

 In 2013, North Korea surpassed Vietnam to become the global top exporter of anthracite, generating $1.4 billion in revenue for the DPRK (10% of the country's GDP).
 Another estimate puts the nation's 2015 coal exports at 19.7 million tonnes, worth $1.1 billion.
 The regime relies on these profits to procure much of what it needs the most.

+Coal exports to China accounted for a major portion of North Korea's revenue in mid-2010s.